YukkuriC/HexParseMod/README.md

   mapped to code segments, starting with `#`)
     - `... list`: list all saved macros/dialects.
     - `... define <key> <value>`: define a macro/dialect mapping; could be fresh-new or overriding existed one.
+    - `macro define_clipboard <key>`: same as above, but only for macros, and reads player's clipboard
     - `... remove <key>`: remove mapping entry with given key (if exists)
 - `/hexParse read`: read handheld focus item's iota, parse into code and show in chat window; the result will be copied when clicked.